eivr1990/udemy_reporter/README.md

 ---

-<p align="center"> A tool to help users know how much progress has been in the Udemy platform during during the current month, including all registered courses.
+<p align="center"> A tool to help users know how much progress has been made in the Udemy platform during the current month, including all registered courses.
     <br>
 </p>